 80. Ouzo is a Greek spirit flavored with aniseed.
 When water or ice are added, it magically turns from clear to milky white.

 81. You should not hand a knife directly to a Greek person.
 According to superstition, that could lead to a future conflict between the two of you.
 Instead, lay it on the table for the other person to pick up.

 82. It's considered bad luck to leave from a different door than the one you entered.
 It could bring back luck to the house's residents and even ruin an upcoming wedding.

 83. Throwing coins into a new car is believed to bring good luck and safety to the driver.

 84. Greeks believe very strongly in the power of the evil eye, called “mati”.
-The blue beads with an eye painted on it can be used as an amulet to ward off the effects of the evil eye.
+The blue beads with an eye painted on them can be used as an amulet to ward off the effects of the “mati”.

-85. Shoes with the soles turned up are considered very bad luck.
+85. Shoes with the soles turned up are thought of as very bad luck.
 Turning them soles-down and spitting repeatedly can help dispel the bad luck.

-86. Greeks are great believers in fate and destiny and their words Tihi which means “luck” or “fate” and Mira which means “destiny” are often used to describe people's turns in fortunes, illness, and other events.
+86. Greeks are great believers in fate and destiny and their words Tihi, which is a way to say “luck” or “fate” and Mira which signifies “destiny”, are often used to describe people's turns in fortunes, illness, and other events.